5 Key Things to Know About Flame Resistant Clothing

 Today, you can still find diphenyl ethers, cyclooctane’s, and brominated bisphenols representing the largest major BFR classes.
 In day-to-day living, these classes are also widely used as additives or reactive components in polymers such as epoxy resins and foam, as well as products like electrical equipment, computers, and electronics.

-Lots of Considerations Go into Picking the Right FR Clothing for a Job
+#5.
+Lots of Considerations Go into Picking the Right Flame Resistant Clothing

 There are several considerations that come into play when purchasing or using FR clothing.
 After assessing the risks and becoming familiar with the job tasks the user will be performing, start by considering the following:

 - Which style and weight of FR garment is more suitable and practical for the worker?

 - What arc thermal performance value (ATPV) is required?
 This value outlines the performance of FR material when it is exposed to electrical discharged.
 It is expressed in cal/cm2, with a larger number representing a greater degree of protection.

 - Does the FR product meet safety standards and regulatory requirements?